27endpoints/portfolio/README.md

 This portfolio is deployed on GitHub Pages:

-    Repository name: username.github.io (replace with your username)

     Push code to main branch

     Enable GitHub Pages in repository settings

-    Site will be available at: https://username.github.io
+    Site will be available at: https://27endpoints.github.io/porfolio/

-📞 Contact

-For professional inquiries:

-    LinkedIn: [Your LinkedIn Profile]

-    Email: [Your Email Address]

 Built with ❤️ using modern web technologies